Gladys-Angela/carwebsite/README.md

  Node.js - A JavaScript runtime environment for building server-side applications.
 Express.js - A minimal and flexible web framework for Node.js, used to build the API.
 TypeScript - For consistency with the frontend and for writing type-safe backend code.
-Prisma - A modern database toolkit (ORM) that makes it easy to interact with the database.
-SQLite - A simple, file-based database used for local development.
-JSON Web Tokens (JWT) - For creating secure authentication tokens for user sessions.
+MongoDb - a popular NoSQL database used for storing structured, semistructured, and unstructured data JSON Web Tokens (JWT) - For creating secure authentication tokens for user sessions.

 ## Frontend Deployment